 The management body of a company can be classified into three types: a "Company with Statutory Auditor(s)"; a "Company with an Audit and Supervisory Committee"; and a "Company with Three Committees".
 While a Company with Statutory Auditor(s) is the most commonly used corporate structure for Japanese listed companies, the number of Companies with an Audit and Supervisory Committee, the corporate structure for which was introduced by the Amendments (see question 1.3), is gradually growing.
-As of March 13, 2018, over 831 listed companies on the TSE had adopted this new structure.
+As of March 20, 2019, over 918 listed companies on the TSE had adopted this new structure.

-Company with Statutory Auditor(s)
+■ Company with Statutory Auditor(s)

 Shareholders elect both directors and statutory auditors, and the directors constitute a board of directors.
 The board of directors appoints representative director(s) among the directors, who can bind the company and take general responsibility for the management and operation of the company on a daily basis.
 Directors must monitor the performance of duties of other directors, and statutory auditors must audit the management of the company by the directors.
 Important decisions of the company provided by law or the articles of incorporation must be resolved at a board meeting.
-Most listed companies fall under the category of a "Large Company" (see question 1.2), and the statutory auditors.
+Most listed companies fall under the category of a "Large Company" (see question 1.2), and the statutory auditors of a Large Company must form a board of statutory auditors.